San Marino entry requirements for Bulgaria passport holders

 Frequently asked questions

-You can stay up to 90 days within any 180-day period.
-This matches the Schengen Area rule, even though San Marino is not in Schengen.
+You can stay for up to 90 days within a 180-day period.
+This is the standard short-stay limit for the Schengen area, and San Marino aligns with that.

 Official sources